microsoft/bedrock/gitops/rings/README.md

 ### Git Repositories

-Recall that in the official Bedrock CI/CD (without Rings), there exists three types of repositories: (1) Service Source Code (2) HLD (Service and Cluster) and (3) the Materialized.
-In a Ringed Model, the same repositories exists as well.
+Recall that in the official Bedrock CI/CD (without Rings), there exists three types of repositories: (1) Service Source Code (2) HLD and (3) the Materialized.
+In a Ringed Model,the same repositories exists as well.
 The following repositories are required in the Rings workflow:

-For every independent service we assume 2 git repositories exist:

 **Service Source Repository**: A git repository that maintains the source code of the service, a dockerfile, and a helm chart.
 Developers will commit regularly to this repository, with revisions and rings being tracked in Git branches.

-**Service HLD Repository**: A second git repository that maintains a High Level Definition for the source repository.
-Commits to this repository are automated, and configuration is performed via AzDo pipelines.
-Subcomponents in this repository map to the branches in the Service Source Repository

-For all services represented by the above 2 git repositories, we assume two more repositories exist:
+For all services represented by git repositories, we assume three more repositories exist:

+**Helm Chart Repository**: A git repository to store Helm packages or charts for the service(s).

 **Cluster HLD Repository**: A git repository that maintains a High Level Definition for all Services and Revisions that are intended to be run on the Cluster.